tgstation/common_core/Governments and Organisations/Corporations/Corporation Bible.md

 # Nanotrasen
 General industrial manufacturing concern.
 If you can't think of a specialised company to be making a given product, Nanotrasen will probably fit.

+# Voidustries
+This Faction specialises in Deep Space Travel, Researching advanced FTL technologies, A successful Byproduct of their research is Bluespace travel, creating Long range teleporters and transportation devices that almost directly compete with Nanotrasens technology.

 # Cybersun Industries
 The syndicate's primary corporate member.
 Produces high grade electronics, cyborgs for the consumer market, and basic virtual and artificial intelligences (i.e. those not including Nanotrasen's recent advancements).